Jay Obernolte: Political positions

-Abortion

 Obernolte supported the overturning of Roe v.
 Wade and believes that because the Constitution does not mention abortion explicitly, states may outlaw it.

-LGBT rights

 On July 19, 2022, Obernolte and 46 other Republican representatives voted for the Respect for Marriage Act, which would codify the right to same-sex marriage in federal law.
 He said, "As an ardent advocate for limited government, I do not feel that government should be empowered to dictate the terms of a marriage."

-Big Tech

 In 2022, Obernolte was one of 39 Republicans to vote for the Merger Filing Fee Modernization Act of 2022, an antitrust package that would crack down on corporations for anti-competitive behavior.

-Syria

 In 2023, Obernolte was among 47 Republicans to vote in favor of H.Con.Res.
-21 which directed President Joe Biden to remove U.S. troops from Syria within 180 days.
+21, which directed President Joe Biden to remove U.S. troops from Syria within 180 days.

 Electoral history

 2014 California State Assembly election

 On February 10, 2014, Obernolte announced his candidacy for the California State Assembly to succeed Tim Donnelly in the 33rd district.

 Obernolte was endorsed by the California Republican Party, the San Bernardino County Republican party, the California Republican Assembly, The Press-Enterprise, the Howard Jarvis Taxpayers Association, Peace Officers Research Association of California (PORAC), San Bernardino County Safety Employee's Benefit Association (SEBA), the California Conservative Christians, and the Independent Voter Political Action Committee.

 In the June primary, Obernolte finished second with 18.89% of the vote with 7,887 votes.
 He defeated Democrat John Coffey in the November general election with 65.9% of the vote.